slawcode/mysql_employee_tracker/README.md

 - If the user does not have Inquirer they can run the command "npm i or "npm install".
 - The user can check if they my MySQL by running the command mysql and a version will appear.
 If the user does not already have MySQL installed they can go to http://dev.mysql.com and follow the instructions provided.
 - Next, the user will open the MySQL Shell that connects the terminal to the MySQL instance by running the command mysql -u root -p.
+Then, the user will be prompted to enter their MySQL password created during installation.
+- Don't forget, all commands must end with a semi-colon!

 ## Usage
 - To use this project, the user must open the intergrated terminal in a source code editor.